mevdschee/php-crud-api/README.md

   - sic: spatial is closed (geometry is closed and simple)
   - sis: spatial is simple (geometry is simple)
   - siv: spatial is valid (geometry is valid)

+You can negate these filters as well by prepending a 'n' character, so that 'sco' becomes 'nsco'.

 Example: